bigdata-pw/florence-tool/README.md

 - `--num-workers`: Number of Dataloader workers.
 Default is `4`, overriden to `0` on Windows.
 - `--prefetch-factor`: Prefetch factor for Dataloader workers.
 Default is `4`.
 - `--image-key`: WebDataset image key.
+- `--no-check`: Skips task type check for models with added task types - task will be processed as the default `pure_text` type.
+This is intended for testing purposes, new task types can be added to the check, just create an issue or PR.

 ### Examples